 If pest is not yet widespread throughout the country, the NPPO may officially delimit a demarcated area (infested area + buffer zone) in which control measures are implemented and consider the rest of the country as free area.
 The statement of Pest Free Area should be supported by the results of detection surveys.
 Given the great flying capacity of S. frugiperda, it is very difficult to define the radius of the buffer zone; the NPPO could consider entire provinces or administrative districts as areas with the presence of the pest.

 Caution: FAW has a high rate of spread of more than 100 km in one night; it is very polyphagous and can be easily confused with other pests.
 These factors render its early identification difficult.
 Biological factors such as high reproductive rates and short generation time have made the eradication of FAW impossible.
 Eradication of FAW was attempted in Taiwan and Brunei, involving total destruction (cut and burn) of infested maize crop, however this has been unsuccessful to prevent resurgence of the FAW.
 In Australia, eradication of the FAW was deemed not feasible following rapid detections of FAW at multiple sites (EPPO 2020) and Governmental agencies swiftly transitioned to advising industries and State Government agencies to mitigate and manage the pest via chemical control as a short-term solution, and to invest and develop IPM strategies for long-term ecologically responsible solutions.
 It is important to note that to-date, none of the >70 nations with which the FAW was detected has been able to eradicate this pest, with the pest successfully established significant populations in these affected nations.
+The Australian FAW response example has shown that the NPPO should provide advice to agricultural producers and industry on surveillance and on-farm management techniques but accepts that these need to be implemented at an industry or farm level with technical guidance on IPM / management practices by the NPPO

 PFA and export certification.
 Chris